DFE-Digital/early-years-foundation-recovery/README.md

 ## Content

 Content designers are using the docker development environment.
-You can demo this environment locally using `completed@example.com:password`.
+You can demo this environment locally using the account `completed@example.com:StrongPassword`.
-When the are significant changes to content structure or styling it may be necessary to either:
+When there are significant changes to content structure a soft restart the server may be necessary `./bin/docker-rails restart`.

-- `bin/docker-dev-restart` restart the server
-- `bin/docker-rails assets:precompile` rebuild the assets
+Styling changes show render automatically.

 ### YAML